 Do I join my child during the sermon?

 Nope!
-We will have two safe sanctuary trained adults with your children during the entire sermon.
+We will have two Safe Gatherings trained adults with your children during the entire sermon.
 They will be in charge of making sure everyone is actively engaged while still respecting the worship space.